Posts

 Image

 DERRY CORPORATION MINUTES, 1673-1901 (A GOOD SOURCE OF NAMES) Corporation minute books are useful for those who can trace their ancestry to the city and also give a useful insight into the running of an early embryonic council.
 The minutes are a gold mine for the local historian and shine a light into the development of the city over a 220 year period.
 Each minute book begins with the date of the meeting of the Common Council and a list of those members in attendance, the aldermen and burgesses of the city.
 In the late 17th and 18th centuries, the city’s business life consisted of merchants and craftsmen such as butchers and bakers, tailors and shoemakers, smiths and saddlers, joiners and coopers.
 The minutes contain the names of many merchants and craftsmen who were granted freemen status.
-The jurisdiction and liberties of Lononderry city extended 3 miles in every direction (including the River Foyle east bank).
+The jurisdiction and liberties of Derry city extended 3 miles in every direction (including the River Foyle east bank).
 Liberties meant the freedom to exercise one's craft or trade.
-No on
+No one cou

 Ballygowan in parish of Drumragh, Co Tyrone 1851